-At the heart of most projects in the pharmaceutical industry lies R&D. Yet, there is a false preconception that activities worthy of R&D tax relief are only done by drug development companies, even though there are many less obvious examples, such as suppliers of equipment, drug modification and specialist testing companies.
-As a sector that requires a substantial amount of investment at the beginning stages of the project, claiming pharmaceutical R&D tax relief could help alleviate some of financial stress.
+At the heart of most projects in the pharmaceutical industry lies research and development.
+Yet, there is a false preconception that activities worthy of R&D tax relief are only done by drug development companies, even though there are many less obvious examples, such as suppliers of equipment, drug modification and specialist testing companies.
+As a sector that requires a substantial amount of investment at the beginning stages of any project, claiming pharmaceutical R&D tax relief could help alleviate some financial stress.
 Despite this, around 90% of eligible companies do not claim, partly thinking that they are not eligible, and the others struggling to understand how to correctly identify and attribute R&D activities for HMRC.

-Only around 10% of qualifying companies claim pharmaceutical R&D tax relief.
-Are you the 90% not claiming?
+Only around 40% of qualifying companies pharmaceutical R&D tax relief.
+Are you part of the 60% not claiming?

-Between 2007 to 2016, the global pharmaceutical industry invested over $1.36 trillian in R&D, and the forecasts predict that by 2022 annual investment in R&D activity will be $181 billion.
-Imagine the amount of tax relief you can be getting back?
+Between 2007 and 2016, the global pharmaceutical industry invested over $1.36 trillion in R&D, and forecasts predict that by 2022, global annual investment in R&D activity will be $181 billion.

-There are a variety of activities that potentially qualify for pharmaceutical R&D tax relief, such as drug discovery, specialist equipment, manufacturing of drugs and their adaptations, testing, delivery and packaging, to name a few.
-All throughout the life cycle of a drug, from development to commercialisation, there may be potential for a variety of companies to claim back some financial relief for their innovative contribution to the pharmaceutical sector.
+There are a variety of activities that potentially qualify for pharmaceutical R&D tax relief, such as drug discovery, design of specialist equipment, manufacturing of drugs and their adaptations, testing, delivery, and packaging, to name a few.
+All throughout the life cycle of a drug, from development to commercialisation, there is the potential for a variety of companies to claim back some financial relief for the innovative contribution to the final product.
+Did you know that you can even claim relief on the money spent paying clinical trial volunteers?

 What is R&D tax credit?